 A synopsis presents a brief summary of a literary work to the reader.
 It must include the following elements:

 - Overview of major themes

-Unlike the summary, it just gives a general overview of a story.
+Unlike a summary, it just gives a general overview of the story.
 Similarly, it covers the main conflict, the resolution, and the character’s emotional development.

 A good synopsis appears in the query letter that you will send to the literary agent or publisher.
 Then they will use it to determine the marketability and salability of your writing piece.